 Photo Credit: Julian Apse

-Wanaka is small resort town located in the Otago Region of the South Island.
+Wanaka is a small resort town located in the Otago Region of the South Island.
 The township is set upon the shores of the large Lake Wanaka with views of the Southern Alps towering up at the far end.
 Wanaka is known for being an adventure hub for outdoor enthusiasts as there are many great training spots and multi-sport events on in the area.

-Many great pubs, cafes and restaurants sit right near the waterfront making for a great view as you sit to eat your meal.
-The range of cultural food is vast making it a popular place to come and recharge after those big adventures in the outdoors!
+Many great pubs, cafes and restaurants sit right near the waterfront, making for a great view as you sit to eat your meal.
+The range of cultural food is vast, making it a popular place to come and recharge after those big adventures in the outdoors!

 Top things to do around this area!